 Fire Sprinkler System Maintenance Timeline:

 Fire sprinkler system maintenance and testing is a vital step in the process that should never be skipped.
-In fact, without proper maintenance, your fire sprinkler system may appear in working order and test okay once a year, but without lubrication, tightening of loose bolts, cleaning, and clearing lines, your fire sprinklers may experience a shortened life span and may not work during a fire.
-Be sure to follow the below maintenance schedule to ensure your systems are working.
+In fact, without proper fire sprinkler maintenance, your fire sprinkler system may appear in working order and test okay once a year, but without lubrication, tightening of loose bolts, cleaning, and clearing lines, your fire sprinklers may experience a shortened life span and may not work during a fire.
+Be sure to follow the below sprinkler maintenance schedule to ensure your systems are working.

 - As needed: repair and maintain parts that appear questionable during visual inspections/testing.